 Making this portal customer-centric is crucial to building a helpful resource base for your users.
 Add simplified navigation options and incorporate elements of personalization to make them feel heard.

 Customer feedback is this first-hand information crucial to your personalization initiatives.
 A key reason why many companies fail at personalization is that they don’t pay heed to customer feedback.

 A feedback loop will bring crucial insights into your customers’ view of your brand.
 It will also help identify the opportunities to enhance individual experiences through personalized communication.

 Sending personalized, automated emails to ask clients for feedback is a great way to improve customer service.
 Here are some quick tips to help you plan your customer feedback strategy:

-Loyalty programs create a solid base for personalized customer service by helping you collect more data with every new order.
+Loyalty programs create a solid base for personalized experiences by helping you collect more data with every new order.
 You can use this data to understand customers’ shopping patterns and offer customized rewards to incentivize more orders.

 In rewarding customers for their repeat purchases, rewards are an excellent means to inspire loyalty.
 So, let’s look at how you can create a loyalty program and personalize it to your buyers’ preferences:

 You’d be surprised to know that the average customer is a part of 15 loyalty programs.
 Your loyalty program needs to build, nurture, and preserve an emotional connection with the customer to stand out from these brands.

 Personalization is nothing new.
 But personalizing this service across channels and through cross-functional collaboration is new – and it’s a highly effective strategy for customer acquisition and retention.